 There are many ways to test for Chlamydia these days.
 One, we have the DNA probe test that hunts for the occurrence of Chlamydia trachomatis DNA.
 This same process is also carried out by another Chlamydia test known as the NAAT, which is considerably more delicate when compared to the DNA probe test.
 We also have a Chlamydia testing method known as the DFA test and the ELISA test, which are both high-speed methods to see whether or not one has Chlamydia antigens and highlight the existence of a dynamic Chlamydia infection.
 Finally, there is a Chlamydia testing method called a Chlamydia culture which can also be implemented to diagnose Chlamydia but this will require five to seven days to generate a result.

 One important thing that has to be highlighted about Chlamydia testing is the importance of how the patient is feeling before the Chlamydia test is conducted.
-Before any type of intimate exam or examination it is imperative for men and women to feel comfortable.
+Before any type of intimate exam or examination, it is imperative for men and women to feel comfortable.
 Despite the fact that much of this is determined by the medical provider’s method, a more comfy atmosphere could be demonstrated if the patient understands the method.
 A body fluid sample is critical for a Chlamydia test.
-If urine is to be used as a sample, the man or woman undergoing the test must not have urinated for the past couple of hours before urine is gathered.
+If urine is to be used as a sample, the man or woman undergoing the test must not have urinated for the past couple of hours before the urine is gathered.
 For males, the sample is usually taken from the urethra or anus.
 For women, the sample is usually accumulated from the cervix with the use of a small brush or swab.
 Once in a while, a sample from the throat or eye is needed.

 Even though there are many ways to test for Chlamydia, it has got to be stressed that only one type of laboratory test is important to detect Chlamydia.
 And if a person suspects that he or she has been put through the disease, sexual intercourse needs to be stopped until negative test results have been obtained.
 It is also suggested to conduct other STD tests simply because other STDs could be current together with Chlamydia.
-You need to see your doctor to know which Chlamydia testing method is best for your condition.
+You need to see your doctor know which Chlamydia testing method is best for your condition.